-- a.) drop the class online using WebAdvisor or - b.) submit an "Official Drop/Add Form For Credit Classes" prior to the deadline for dropping and receiving a refund.
+- a.) drop the class online using WebAdvisor or - submit an "Official Drop/Add Form For Credit Classes" prior to the deadline for dropping and receiving a refund.
 Refunds will not be granted after these deadlines.

-Refunds for classes cancelled by the College are automatically processed and students are not required to submit a drop or withdrawal form for any classes cancelled by the College.
+Refunds for classes cancelled by the College are automatically processed and students are not required to submit a drop form.